pocesar/grunt-typescript-project/README.md

     }
  })
 ```

+NB: The `tsconfig.json` working dir (regardless where it's placed) is considered to be the same level of `Gruntfile.js` unless
+you specify `rootDir`.
+Because the merge happens with only the file contents, the plugin is unaware of file paths
+(and tampering trying to fix file paths inside the merged options is a foot gun)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).